pes-modding/sider6/doc/readme.txt

 HOW TO USE:
 -----------

+The new "one-click" way is enabled by default now and it is super easy: just run sider.exe, it will open a small window, then it will automatically launch the game itself, then sider.exe will exit, but the game will continue running with the sider.dll loaded into it.

+(The very first time, or after exe update, there will be a small delay between the launch of sider and the game starting, as sider needs to analyze the process and find hook places in memory, but all subsequent starts should be fast)

+The "old" way is still supported too and if you prefer that, the sequence is the same as before.
+Make sure you comment out the "start.game" line in sider.ini, and then:

-Run sider.exe, it will open a small window, which you can minimize if you want, but do not close it.
+1) Run sider.exe, it will open a small window, which you can minimize if you want, but do not close it.

-Run the game.
+2) Run the game.
 Sider should automatically attach to the game process.

 If you don't see the effects of Sider in the game, check the